Understanding your business model and how to deliver the highest level of value to your customers.

 Amazon has led the way in proving the importance of a business model that focuses on customer loyalty, rather than short-term profitability.
 Amazon Prime has created an environment in which customers expect orders to be correct, free of damage, and delivered to their doorstep in two days or less, 100 percent of the time.
 Thanks to social media, customers also have the ability to influence millions of other potential consumers with a simple tweet or Facebook post.
 This is an environment that was simply unimaginable 10 years ago.

-There is no formula to determine when you should consider a move to a fulfillment partner, but any of these situations below will likely indicate that it’s time for a re-evaluation of your business model:
+There is no formula to determine when you should consider a move to an order fulfillment partner, but any of these situations below will likely indicate that it’s time for a re-evaluation of your business model:

 Your current shipping process is not a core competency: